Resinchem/Ultimate-Bedside-Lamp/docs/installation.md

 Select the appropriate **COM Port**.

+#### USB Drivers: The Invisible Gatekeepers
+If your computer treats your ESP32 like an unrecognized alien artifact, you are likely missing the USB-to-Serial drivers.
+Don’t feel bad; even the most seasoned developers have spent an hour troubleshooting a board only to realize they were using a "charge-only" USB cable they found in the back of a drawer.
+If you don't see a new COM port appear, try a different cable before you start questioning your life choices.

 **🔍 Troubleshooting COM Ports**<br>If you aren't sure which port to pick, disconnect the ESP32 and check the list; the port that disappears is your device.
 If no ports appear, you may need to install the **CP2102** or **CH340** USB-to-Serial drivers for your specific hardware.
 {: .note }